 LAYERS AND MORE LAYERS

-Most people think of the desert’s sweltering heat, but depending on the season, you may find yourself in below-freezing temperatures when the sun goes down.
+Most people think of the desert’s sweltering heat when packing clothes.
+But depending on the season, you may find yourself in below-freezing temperatures when the sun goes down.
 It can even snow in the desert.
-Don’t forget to pack extra blankets and insulated clothes that can be easily removed as temperatures change.
+Don’t forget to pack extra blankets and insulated clothes for your desert camping trip that can be easily removed as temperatures change.